 Fearful Carnival figure

-This Carnival character, who resembles a demon, is clothed in sheepskin, and around his belt hang large cowbells and beautifully embroidered handkerchiefs.
-He wears a mask on his head and gaiters on his legs.
-Kurents collect the handkerchiefs from girls, and those with more handkerchiefs on their belts enjoy greater prestige.
-Traditionally, the young bachelor kurents would also get colourful wool socks from their girlfriends.
+Traditionally the young kurent lads would also get their colourful wool socks from their girlfriends.
 The kurent’s headgear is made of tanned or sometimes even dyed leather, with openings for the eyes, nose and mouth.
-Over time they also started decorating their headgear with feathers from domestic fowl, mainly turkeys or geese, although some even used crow feathers.
-The eyes and mouth are ringed in red, while the nose is transformed into a leather snout.
-Under the nose are two sprigs of dry garden mint in the place of a moustache, while a long, red finely embroidered tongue dangles from the kurent’s mouth.
+Over time people also started adorning their headgear with feathers from domestic fowl, mainly turkeys or geese, and in the past some kurents even used crow feathers.
+The eyes and mouth are ringed in red, while the nose is shaped as a leather snout.
 White beans, representing teeth, are attached to the mouth by a thread.
+Under the nose are two sprigs of dry garden mint in the place of a moustache, while a long red finely embroidered tongue dangles from the kurent’s mouth.
 Jutting from the headpiece are two cow horns or two thin sticks adorned with bunches of feathers tied together and interwoven with ribbons of coloured paper.
-A kurent’s appearance is further enhanced by his club, which is sheathed in hedgehog skin.
+A kurent’s fearful appearance is further enhanced by his club, which is sheathed in hedgehog skin.